openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

    When a migration is triggered for the UIAbility, [onContinue()](../reference/apis-ability-kit/js-apis-app-ability-uiAbility.md#uiabilityoncontinue) is called on the source device.
 You can use either synchronous or asynchronous mode to save the data in this method to implement application compatibility check and migration decision.

    - Saving data to migrate: You can save the data to migrate in key-value pairs in **wantParam**.
-   - Checking application compatibility: You can obtain the application version on the target device from **wantParam.version** in the [onContinue()](../reference/apis/js-apis-app-ability-uiAbility.md#uiabilityoncontinue) callback and compare it with the application version on the source device.
+   - Checking application compatibility: You can obtain the application version on the target device from **wantParam.version** in the [onContinue()](../reference/apis-ability-kit/js-apis-app-ability-uiAbility.md#uiabilityoncontinue) callback and compare it with the application version on the source device.
    - Making a migration decision: You can determine whether migration is supported based on the return value of [onContinue()](../reference/apis-ability-kit/js-apis-app-ability-uiAbility.md#uiabilityoncontinue).
+For details about the return values, see [AbilityConstant.OnContinueResult](../reference/apis-ability-kit/js-apis-app-ability-abilityConstant.md#abilityconstantoncontinueresult).

    ```ts
    import AbilityConstant from '@ohos.app.ability.AbilityConstant';